Sunday, July 27, 2014

 This small souvenir from the three-day event also contains the program of speeches delivered on the night before the banquet.
 The most prominent speaker was Major William McKinley, Jr. Born in 1843, McKinley joined the 23rd Ohio Volunteer Infantry soon after the Southern states seceded from the Union.
 After the war, McKinley embarked on a career in the law and later entered politics.
 He took his first congressional seat in 1877; was elected the Governor of Ohio in 1891; and eventually became the 25th President of the United States.

-The coffee, which was specifically served without milk, had a particular significance for these veterans.
+The coffee, which was specifically served without milk, had a special meaning for these veterans.
 On September 17, 1862, the 23rd Ohio had been fighting since morning in the raging battle of Antietam, when suddenly, 19-year-old “William McKinley appeared, under heavy fire, hauling vats of hot coffee.
 The men held out tin cups, gulped the brew and started firing again.
 "It was like putting a new regiment in the fight," their officer recalled.
 Three decades later, McKinley ran for president in part on this singular act of caffeinated heroism during the bloodiest day in American military history.1

 Note